412 Precondition Failed

 HTTP/1.1 412 Precondition Failed Content-Type: text/plain The article you're tring to update has changed since you last seen it.

-One great advantage of this is that prevents lost updates, due to multiple people writing to the same resource.
-This is also known as the ‘lost update’ problem.
+One great advantage of this is that prevents conflicts when multiple people are writing to the same resource and overwriting each other’s changes.
+This is also known as the ‘lost update problem’.

 Prefer header, it’s possible for a client to get the current